makrai/notes/thakur2104-heterog-benchm-info-retriev.md

     with an abstract
     * longer documents can result in vectors with higher magnitudes which can yield higher similarity scores for a query
-* As we previously saw in Figure 4, relevance scores are not uniformly distributed over document lengths: for some datasets, longer documents are annotated with higher relevancy scores, while in others, shorter documents are.
-This can be either
+* relevance scores are not uniformly distributed over document lengths (fig 4), for some datasets, longer documents are annotated with higher relev scores, while in others, shorter documents are
-  * due to the either
+  * due to either
     * annotation process, e.g., the candidate selection method prefers short or
     * the task itself, where shorter or longer documents could be more relevant
       * it can be more advantageous to train a model with either